BRATTLEBORO -- Fifteen years ago, two friends decided to combine two things they liked a lot: Ice cream and making money.

 He and his partner, Alexis Briley, were in Ithaca, on the campus of Cornell University, to celebrate the successful completion of Briley's doctoral dissertation.
 Alan had received a doctorate from Cornell in 2011.
 His doctoral dissertation, a study of Victorian poetry, was titled "Perverse Form and Victorian Lyric."

 "Our return to Ithaca felt like a homecoming," wrote Briley, in a prepared statement given to the Reformer.
 "But it also felt like our time in grad school was finally drawing to an end, and we were looking forward to the next phase of our lives together.
-There were still so many questions, but all the worries and cares of the past few months and years seemed to lift.
-For the first time in a long time we felt a sense of renewed confidence that we would figure it out.
-And we would be together."

 And so it was that a time of celebration turned into a period of mourning for Briley, and Alan's family and friends.